seoderapp/seoder/README.md

 1. `cargo run -r`

+or example with generated exposed connections for ss.

+1. `WS_CONNECTION=ws://135.181.21.254:8080 cargo run --package jsoncrawler_web -r -- 0.0.0.0:8080 0.0.0.0 3000`

 If you need to enable logs add the flag `RUST_LOG=info` ex: `RUST_LOG=info cargo run -r`.

 The central `urls-input.txt` and the `_engines_/list.txt` file is the base for crawls between the spider programs.

+The server binds all on the `0.0.0.0` interface.
+To not not bind all change the `jsoncrawler_web` ports established at `0.0.0.0`.
+You can also use `cargo run --package jsoncrawler_web -r -- 127.0.0.1:8080 0.0.0.0 3000` to bind the server locally and not the crawler.

+The first param is the socket server:port, web http server, the web http port.
+Change between `0.0.0.0` and `127.0.0.1` depending on your exposure.

+To adjust the client static resources for connecting to the WSS server use the env variable `WS_CONNECTION` followed by the full url like the following

+`WS_CONNECTION=ws://135.181.21.254:8080 cargo run --package jsoncrawler_web -r -- 0.0.0.0:8080 0.0.0.0 3000`.

 ## Installation